squidbay/squid-agent/README.md

-# 🦑 Squid Agent  - dont use this yet working on it @Ghost081280 I'll fork over when complete today is Feb 27 2026
+# 🦑 Squid Agent  - dont use this yet working on it @Ghost081280

 Your own AI agent — memory, tools, and channels out of the box.
 Deploy to Railway in 5 minutes.
 You own everything.